-The last thing you want it to wait in line only to find out that the service is sold out and please note busses are frequently sold out during high season and ferry prices tend to rise during the spring and summer months.
+The last thing you want is to wait in line only to find out that the service is sold out and please note busses are frequently sold out during the high season and ferry prices tend to rise during the spring and summer months.

 Make sure to check with your hotel about any provided transportation before booking.
 Some on the Amalfi coast have their own private car or boat services to shuttle you between Naples and other destinations in the area.